-- i.
-Residents of the public housing project funded with public housing money; - ii.
-Residents of a PHA's other public housing projects, or residents with Section 8 vouchers or project-based rental assistance; (the addition of Section 8 residents is an improvement over the old rule) - iii.
-YouthBuild participants; and, (YouthBuild programs receive assistance under the Workforce Innovation and Opportunity Act.) - iv.
+- 1. Residents of the public housing project funded with public housing money; - 2.
+Residents of a PHA's other public housing projects, or residents with Section 8 vouchers or project-based rental assistance; (the final rule's addition of Section 8 residents is an improvement over the old rule) - 3.
+YouthBuild participants; and, (YouthBuild programs receive assistance under the Workforce Innovation and Opportunity Act.) - 4.
 People in the metro area (or non-metro county) with income less than 80% of the area median income (AMI).